 (2) For each other group member, the group self insurer may annually determine the group member's suitability for membership in the group self insurer by review of a tax return, credit report, or other appropriate documentation as specified in the bylaws of the group self insurer.

-(d) The Group Administrator shall submit to the Manager on request any financial documentation received pursuant to subsection (c), and shall advise the Manager of any group member not submitting its financial documentation to the group self insurer.
+(d) The Group Administrator shall submit to the Chief on request any financial documentation received pursuant to subsection (c), and shall advise the Chief of any group member not submitting its financial documentation to the group self insurer.

 (e) Each group self insurer shall demonstrate sufficient income from annual member contributions and/or assessments to fund:

-(1) The group self insurer's actuarially projected claim liabilities for each program year at the 80% actuarial confidence level, or at a lesser actuarial confidence level if authorized by the Manager pursuant to Section 15477(a)(2);
+(1) The group self insurer's medical and indemnity expenditures for the current year

 (2) The expected administrative expenses needed to meet the group self insurer's day to day obligations; and